 During our Census expedition we’ll be exploring a range of reef sites between Ribbon 10 and Ribbon 2.
 We’re aiming to access as many locations as possible throughout this seven-night trip, but cannot guarantee we’ll be visiting any specific dive site.

-Includes all equipment and tuition.
-Prices valid from 1 April 2020 to 31 March 2021.
+Prices valid from 30/11/2020 to 04/12/2020.
 Taxes/Levies are per person, per day (subject to change without notice).
-Fee includes: Environmental Management Charge (EMC) $7.
-Fuel, Port, and Administration Charges $13.00.
+Includes Fuel, Port, and Administration Charges.
 Sorry, this is an adults-only trip.
+A 20% surcharge applies for sole occupancy.

-During the first day you’ll have an afternoon dive to perfect your surveying technique, plus a night dive/Sharks in the Dark experience after dinner.
+During the first day you’ll have an afternoon dive to perfect your surveying technique, plus a night dive after dinner.
 In the evening we’ll set a course for the Ribbon Reefs.

 Exploring Ribbon 10 to Ribbon 2 on the Ribbon Reefs